 If the MX Vertical is your ride-or-die and you have large hands, the Lift may not be the mouse for you — it’s not a direct replacement.
 But if the MX Vertical is just a little too big or chunky or right-handed, the Lift might be the best wireless mouse for you.

-The Lift costs $69.99 and comes in rose (pink and pale pink), graphite (black and gray), and pale gray (off-white and white).
+The Lift costs $69.99 (perhaps less if there's a sale or a current Logitech promo code) and comes in rose (pink and pale pink), graphite (black and gray), and pale gray (off-white and white).
 Unfortunately, the left-hand version comes in graphite only.